Why You Need a Condensing Boiler

 We're only too aware of the impact our lifestyles are having on our planet.
 As condensing boilers use less fuel, they emit fewer carbon emissions into the atmosphere.
 So you’ll be reducing your carbon footprint and impact on the environment.

 Modern condensing boilers are completely sealed systems.
 This means they take air in from the outside and release waste fumes back outdoors through the flue pipe.
 They are also fitted with safety devices like pressure relief valves and thermostats which will switch the system off if they detect a fault.

 Older boilers are open flued which means they take air from the room they are in and aren't equipped with safety devices.

 More space at home

-Replacing your traditional boiler system with a condensing Combi boiler means you can get rid of the water tank in the attic and storage cylinder in the airing cupboard.
+Modern condensing boilers are far more compact than older models.
+Replacing your traditional boiler system with a condensing combi boiler means you can get rid of the water tank in the attic and storage cylinder in the airing cupboard.
 A Combi is a single, compact unit that heats water on demand for both your home's heating and hot water.

 How much will a new boiler cost?

 A condensing boiler can cost anything from £450 to over £2,000.